One of the most watched telescopes on eBay is a TINY 76mm Newtonian

 It is always handy to have a pair of binoculars.
 They really are almost a must to accompany your telescope.
 Almost any size will do, except the tiny sports types.
 Binoculars are 'sized' by their magnification and their diameter.
 For example, a pair of 10 x 50 binoculars give a good view.
 They magnify 10x and have lenses 50mm across and are referred to as "Ten by Fifty" (not 'Ten times Fifty').
 Personally, I have a pair of 8 x 40 binoculars.
 They have a slightly wider field of view (Because of the lower magnification) and are lighter and easier to hold steady (Because they are smaller).

 Binoculars will help you find the exact position of the bright galaxies, check quickly on the position of Jupiter's moons (Oh, yes, don't let the claim that a telescope will show Jupiter's moons be a selling point – If it wasn't for the proximity of the very bright Jupiter you could see them without a telescope!)
-With your binoculars you can see all the planets out as far as Neptune, and they give many wide views of the milky way.
+With your binoculars you can see and the planets out as far as Neptune, and they give many wide views of the milky way.
 They are useful tracking down the Messier objects too.
 I would recommend you get a pair of 8 x 40, 7 x 50, or 10 x 50 binoculars.

 Try to keep things simple - No huge magnifications, No Zoom Eyepieces and make sure you check the size - Lots of misleading sizes advertised on eBay!